Ayala Malls Manila Bay: Landmark Manila Bay

-Located at the ground floor of the mall is its indoor transport terminal.
-An electric vehicle charging station by ACMobility is also located at the mall's Almario Road entrance.
-The mall will also be anchored by The Landmark Department Store and Supermarket, located along the mall's northeastern section.
-The department store will have five floors of retail space and was initially planned to be opened within 2023, yet the construction faced delays due to undisclosed factors.
-The supermarket and food center opened on October 25, 2024, while the new department store is set to be completed within the 1st half of 2025.
+The mall is anchored by The Landmark Department Store and Supermarket, located along the mall's northeastern section at Building A. The department store, which has five floors of retail space, was initially planned to be opened within 2023, yet the construction faced delays due to undisclosed factors.
+The supermarket and food center opened on October 25, 2024, while the department store was opened on December 1, 2024.
+A Roman Catholic chapel called the Mary Mother of Hope Chapel Manila Bay was inaugurated at The Landmark on May 24, 2026.